valkyrie-fnd/valkyrie-event-adapter/README.md

 ## Publishing

-Update [CHANGELOG](./CHANGELOG.md) and then use Release workflow to release and publish a new version
+Make sure [CHANGELOG](./CHANGELOG.md) is updated with relevant changes.

+When ready to release then use [Prepare release workflow](https://github.com/valkyrie-fnd/valkyrie-event-adapter/actions/workflows/prepare-release.yaml) to prepare a release.
+This will create a PR for you to merge.
+Upon merge of the PR a github release will be created as well as the package published to NPM.